-• If a service is offering support to a family and Child Safety begins an Investigation and Assessment, the service may continue to work with the family.
-However, if as the result of the Investigation and Assessment an ongoing statutory response is deemed appropriate, the service must immediately transition lead case management to Child Safety.
+• If a service is offering support to a family and Child Safety begins an investigation, the service may continue to work with the family.
+However, if as the result of the investigation an ongoing statutory response is deemed appropriate, the service must immediately transition lead case management to Child Safety.
+Child Safety has legislated case management responsibility once ongoing intervention is required.
+To ensure 'no families fall between the cracks', services should continue to work with families until a transition plan is actioned or a decision is made for an intensive service to continue working with the familiy.